 The agreement is commonly known as Sinai I had the official name of Sinai Separation of Forces Agreement.

-Under its terms, Israel agreed to pull back on the length of the whole front to create security zones for Egypt, UN, and Israel, each roughly ten kilometers wide.
+Under its terms, Israel agreed to pull back on the length of the whole front to create security zones for Egypt, the UN, and Israel, each roughly ten kilometers wide.

-Thus Israel gave up its advances reaching beyond the Suez canal, but it still held nearly all of Sinai.
+Thus Israel gave up its advances reaching beyond the Suez Canal, but it still held nearly all of Sinai.

 It became the first of many such Land for Peace agreements where Israel gave up territory in exchange for treaties.